bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 #### Mount the kernel boot partition
 The kernel image is kept on a disk partition which is not, by default, mounted by the Seagate Central during normal operation.
-We will call this partition the **kernel partition**.
+We will call this partition the **kernel boot partition**.

-If the **first** copy of firmware is active then the kernel partition is located on /dev/sda1 .
-Mount the kernel partition with the command
+If the **first** copy of firmware is active (kernel1) then the kernel partition is located on /dev/sda1 .
+Mount the kernel boot partition with the command

     mount /dev/sda1 /boot

-If the **second** copy of firmware is active the the kernel partition is located on /dev/sda2 .
-Mount the kernel partition with the command
+If the **second** copy of firmware is active (kernel2) the the kernel partition is located on /dev/sda2 .
+Mount the kernel boot partition with the command

     mount /dev/sda2 /boot